bakedziti420/nodejs/readme.md

 ####Ryan Dahl

 Ryan Dahl is the creator of Node.
-Here he [demonstrates](https://www.youtube.com/watch?v=jo_B4LTHi3I) the technology for one for one of the first times publicly.
+Here he [demonstrates](https://www.youtube.com/watch?v=jo_B4LTHi3I) the technology for one of the first times publicly.

 ####The Event Loop